mlevison/APR-Markdown-Export/post/because-our-competitors-are-is-no-reason-to-become-an-agile-organization/index.md

   - "agile"
   - "agile-culture"
   - "work-environment"
+excerpt: 'Companies are starting to fall into a trap, and it goes something like this, “Our'
 ---

 Companies are starting to fall into a trap, and it goes something like this, “Our partners/competitors/… are Agile, so we need to be Agile.”
 Becoming Agile without a valid reason will harm your organization.
 I can’t state that any simpler.